 8. Search for credit quotes carefully

-If you want to compare credit cards or compare loans, it’s a good idea to use our Smart Search tool.
+If you want to compare credit cards or compare loans, it’s a good idea to use our Eligibility Checker tool.

 This tool will assess your eligibility without leaving a mark on your credit file - and can save you a lot of time when you come to apply.